ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/hw-accelerated-crypto.md

 Note that functions in Mbed TLS can be called from multiple threads and from multiple processes at the same time.
 Because hardware accelerators are usually a unique resource, it is important to protect all functions against concurrent access.

 For short actions, disabling interrupts for the duration of the operation may be enough.
-When it is not desirable to prevent context switches during the execution of the operation, you must protect the operation with a mutual exclusion primitive such as a <a href="/docs/v5.7/reference/mutex.html" target="_blank">mutex</a>.
+When it is not desirable to prevent context switches during the execution of the operation, you must protect the operation with a mutual exclusion primitive such as a [mutex](/docs/v5.7/reference/mutex.html).
 Make sure to unlock the mutex or restore the interrupt status when returning from the function even if an error occurs.

 ##### Power management